The objective of this first chapter is to provide basic information about QbTest regarding:

 The order of the Targets and Non-Targets in both test versions is semi-randomized to prevent practice effects in cases where the test is repeated.

-As soon as the test is finished, the results are automatically sent to our database for analysis against an age and sex adjusted norm group.
-The test results are presented in a clear report showing all three core symptom areas of ADHD both visually and statistically based on analysis.
+As soon as the test is finished, the results are automatically sent to our software for scoring based on an age and sex referenced normative group.
+The test results are presented in a clear report showing all three core symptom areas of ADHD both visually and statistically.

 - QbTest is a medical device that uses a computer administered test and motion tracking system to measure all three core symptoms of ADHD